minetest/minetest_game/README.txt

 License of source code
 ----------------------
 Copyright (C) 2010-2012 celeron55, Perttu Ahola <celeron55@gmail.com>
+See README.txt in each mod directory for information about other authors.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by